xapi-project/xen-api/README.md

-Function `Bisect_setup.init name` sets the environment variable if it is unset from inside the program such that log data is written to the temp directory (repecting TMP and TEMP env vars id set).
+Function `Bisect_setup.init name` sets the environment variable if it is unset from inside the program such that log data is written to the temp directory (respecting TMP and TEMP env vars if set).
 However, logging to
 $CWD will still work even if the `init` function is not called.